jamesbalsa61/IOS-Projects/README.md

 ## Examples of Work
 ### Range Day
 - Language: Objective C
--
--
--
+- Description: The player can swipe move up, down, left, or right on the screen.
+If the player swipes the screen in the correct direction, the display shows they receive a point.
+If the player swipes in the wrong direction, they are deducted one point.
+When the game is over, the player is given the option to restart the game.

 <img src="https://github.com/jamesbalsa61/IOS-Projects/blob/main/RangeDay.gif" width="256"/>

 ### Digitnal Clock
-- Objective C
+- Language: Objective C
--
--
--
+- Description: The application is based on digital clock time displayed on the screen to the user.
+The lower button on the screen, once pressed, allows the user to change the display to fix color that, includes the image background, font, and color display.

 <img src="https://github.com/jamesbalsa61/IOS-Projects/blob/main/Digitnal%20Clock.gif" width="256"/>

 ### Calculator
-- Objective C
+- Language: Objective C
--
--
--
+- Description:

 <img src="https://github.com/jamesbalsa61/IOS-Projects/blob/main/Calculator.gif" width="256"/>

 ### Dice Application
-- Objective C
+- Language: Objective C
 -
 -
 -
 <img src="https://github.com/jamesbalsa61/IOS-Projects/blob/main/Dice_application.gif" width="256"/>

 ### ToDoList
-- Objective C
+- Language: Objective C
 -
 -
 -
 <img src="https://github.com/jamesbalsa61/IOS-Projects/blob/main/toDoList.gif" width="256"/>

 ### Firearm Statistics
-- Objective C
+- Language: Objective C
 -
 -
 -